digital-asset/daml-finance/docs/source/concepts/asset-model.rst

    transferred, we can instead let the ``custodian`` be the sole member of ``instructors`` and ``approvers`` for the accounts.

-Accounts also serves to prevent holding transfers to unvetted third parties: a holding of Alice can only be transferred to Bob if Bob has an account at the same Bank (and has therefore been vetted by the Bank).
+Accounts also serve to prevent holding transfers to unvetted third parties: a holding of Alice can only be transferred to Bob if Bob has an account at the same Bank (and has therefore been vetted by the Bank).